pecxpecx/itu-sdse-project/README.md

 ├── requirements.txt            # Dependencies: Defines the Python environment for the Dagger container.
 └── README.md
 ```
+## How To Run the Project on Github UI

+Navigate to Actions: On your GitHub repository page, click the Actions tab.

+Select Workflow: On the left sidebar, click on "MLOps Pipeline"

+Trigger Run: Look for the "Run workflow" button or dropdown menu near the top of the workflow page.

+Execute: Click the button to start the job on a GitHub-hosted runner.

 ## How To Run the Project Locally